gpirazzini/model_episodic_memory/Encoding/README.txt

 'MAIN_training_L1' is the main script for training the network ('Encoding' operation mode), and can call the other two scripts depending on whether you want to train orthogonal or nonorthogonal (i.e., shared) sequences.

+Launching 'MAIN_training_L1' you can train all types of synapses for the 3 temporal sequences (orthogonal or non-ortoghonal).

 Two test trainings have already been performed, and the synapses already saved within the '.mat' files ('synapses_ORTHO' & 'synapses_SHARED')

 ----------------------------------------------------------------------------------------------------------------------------